richelbilderbeek/dlip/report/README.md

 2. We could also use a neural network to find the parameters for the maximum likelihood function from the data in the tree.

+3. After you have found the parameters you could input the data of the tree and the parameters, and then it could guess the maximum likelihood.

 ### How could we do that

 1. You first have to make a realistic simulation of animals, this souldn't be too hard because this has been done many times.
 You then need to find a way to get it to run quick enough to get a phylogeny very quick.
 This might be hard because you would need a lot of computing power.

-2. You can use generated phylogenies with predefined parameters to feed to the neural network and train it with them.
+2. You can use generated phylogenies with predefined parameters(as seen below) to feed to the neural network and train it with them.
 It then has too guess the parameters and after a while it should be able to guess the parameters correctly.

+3. then, by having the input of the tree and the parameters, the neural network could guess the maximum likelihood.

 ## R output